sara-nl/EAR-harvest-heterogenous-energy-plugin/etc/conf/README.md

 ```
 # The verbosity level [0..4]
 NodeDaemonVerbose=1
-# In seconds
+# Frequency used by power monitoring service, in seconds.
 NodeDaemonPowermonFreq=60
-# Maximum supported frequency (1 means nominal, no turbo)
+# Maximum supported frequency (1 means nominal, no turbo).
 NodeDaemonMaxPstate=1
 # Enable (1) or disable (0) the turbo frequency
 NodeDaemonTurbo=0